SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 ```C
 git clone https://github.com/SiliconLabs/matter_extension.git
 ```
-To use SiWx91x Wi-Fi applications, clone the WisConnect SDK inside the extension directory.
+To use SiWx91x Wi-Fi applications, clone the WiSeConnect SDK inside the extension directory.

 ```C
 git clone https://github.com/SiliconLabs/wiseconnect.git
 ```

-Your path to the Matter extension and WisConnect extension should look like:
+Your path to the Matter extension and WiSeConnect extension should look like:

 ```C
 <Path/To/Gsdk/Download>/extension/matter_extension